Antonio Nariño

-Antonio Amador José de Nariño y Álvarez del Casal (Santa Fé de Bogotá, Colombia April 9, 1765 – Villa de Leyva, Colombia December 13, 1823), was a Colombian ideological precursor of the independence movement in New Granada (present day Colombia) as well as one of its early political and military leaders.
+Antonio Amador José de Nariño y Álvarez del Casal (April 9, 1760 – December 13, 1823), was a Colombian ideological precursor of the independence movement in New Granada (present day Colombia) as well as one of its early political and military leaders.
+In 1793 he published the first French to Spanish translation of the Declaration of the Rights of Man and of the Citizen in Spain's American colonies.